mrchristensen/Censor/README.md

 - To run all regression tests run `all_tests.py` in the tests directory to run regression suite

-- The cesk interpreter are the exception.
-Their tests can be found in cesk/tests.
+- The cesk interpreter is the exception.
+Its tests can be found in cesk/tests.
 Run `all_tests.py` to test

 - You can easily test just one c interpreted file by running `run_one_file.py <cfile>`